WasatchCloudBase/CustomAirspace/README.md

 FlySkyHy limitations:
   - Only one custom airspace file can be loaded at a time
-  - The custom airspace file can only include 999 airspace objects

 # Development Information
 This script was developed in Microsoft Visual Studio Code on Windows using Python 3.10.11